drcscodes/drcs.codes/res/ai/slides/probabilistic-inference.md

 :::: {.columns}
 ::: {.column width="70%"}

-To generate samples from a single discrete or real-valued variable, $X$, first totally order the values in the domain of $X$.
+To generate samples from a single discrete or real-valued variable, $X$,

+- First totally order the values in the domain of $X$.

     - For discrete variables, if there is no natural order, just create an arbitrary ordering.
 Given this ordering, the cumulative probability distribution is a function of $x$ defined by
 $f(x)=P(X \le x)$.

-To generate a random sample for
-$X$:

 - Select a uniform random number $y$ in the domain $[0, 1]$.
 - Let $v$ be the value of $X$ that maps to $y$ in the cumulative probability distribution.
 That is, $v$ is the element of $domain(X)$ such that

     - $f(v) = y$ or, equivalently, $v = f^{-1}(y)$

-Then, $X = v$ is a random sample of $X$, chosen according to the distribution of $X$.
+- $X = v$ is a random sample of $X$, chosen according to the distribution of $X$.

 :::
 ::: {.column width="30%"}